Prof Bettina E. Schmidt PhHabil; PhD; MA

 Tel: +44 (0) 1570 424 912

-My academic background is in Cultural Anthropology with a research focus on contemporary religions.
-I have studied Cultural Anthropology together with Religious Studies and African Languages at the University of Marburg in Germany where I also did my PhD and a post-doc degree (“Habilitation”), both in Cultural Anthropology with a research project focussing on religious communities.
+My academic background is in Cultural Anthropology with a special focus on the anthropology of religion.
+I have studied Cultural Anthropology together with Religious Studies and African Languages at the University of Marburg in Germany where I also did my PhD and a post-doc degree (“Habilitation”).

-After years of teaching anthropology, gender studies and study of religions in Germany, I teach now study of religions in the UK, first at Oxford University, then at Bangor University and now at the University of Wales Trinity Saint David in Lampeter and Carmarthen.
+In 2004 I moved from Germany to the UK and began teaching study of religions, first at Oxford University, then at Bangor University and now at the University of Wales Trinity Saint David.

-- Member of board of editors of the peer-reviewed journal INDIANA, a journal in the field of Latin American Studies, published in Berlin by the Ibero-American institute (since 2004)
+- Member of the board of editors of the peer-reviewed journal INDIANA, a journal in the field of Latin American Studies, published in Berlin by the Ibero-American Institute (since 2004)

 - Member of the board of editors of the journal REVER, Revista de Estudos da Religião, São Paulo (since 2010)

 - Member of the editorial board of the Journal for the Academic Study of Religion.